plentymarkets/docs-raw/plentyInterface/Basket.md

 ### BeforeBasketItemUpdate<a name="basket_basketitem_beforebasketitemupdate"></a>

-before basket item update event
+The event is triggered before an item in the shopping cart is updated.

 #### Namespace